athmangude/paperkit/Issues/pre-release-issues.md

 ##### Lists
 - [Closed] list item borders should match those of basic buttons
+- [Closed] remove border on the List component containing list items
+- [Closed] when a list item is selected it's text is not visible.
+Introduce a selected property for a listItem.
+When an item is selected, its background is black and text is white

 ##### Input
 - [Closed] Render props table and components separately for each input component instead of a showcase form